Audrey's Children: Production

 Ami Canaan Mann was announced as director of the biopic in May 2022.
 The script is from Julia Fisher Farbman based on years of research and conversations with Dr Evans herself, who reportedly supported the film.
 Farbman had, in 2016, profiled Evans for the Amazon Prime series Modern Hero Farbman also acts as producer alongside Bradley Gallo and Michael Helfant for Amasia Entertainment.

 Casting

 In July 2022, Natalie Dormer was cast in the lead role for the film.
 In September 2022, Clancy Brown, Brandon Micheal Hall, Jimmi Simpson and Evelyn Giovine were added to the cast.

 Filming

 In September 2022, principal photography was scheduled for locations in Philadelphia.
 Filming locations included Center City.
 Filming had wrapped prior to the end of November 2022.

 Release

-The film was expected to have a 2023 theatre release.
+The film was expected to have a 2023 release, but premiered October 20, 2024 at the Philadelphia Film Festival.
+It opened in theaters on March 28, 2025.